 Shichi-Go-San: 7-5-3 is combined celebration each used to be celebrated separately before.
 It is interesting that combination of numbers is the name of the festival.
 Gradually, those three ceremonies got together and now we call them Shichi-Go-San.

 Kamioki at the Age of 3

 Boys and girls aged three stopped getting their hair shaven and were allowed to grow their hair.

-Parents brought their children at the age of three to the nearest or local shrine to be blessed and to show that the babies had survived infancy which was truly a fortunate thing when it was not unusual to lose their children under the age of three.
+Parents brought their children at the age of three to the nearest or the local shrine to be blessed and to show that the babies had survived infancy, which was truly a fortunate thing when it was not unusual to lose their children under the age of three.

 Before three, all children’s heads were shaved usually by parents.
 The way people wore their hair showed which social class they belonged to.

 Rite of Hakamagi at the Age of 5

 Boys aged five put on a hakama (skirt-like pants) for the first time in public.
 Before this ceremony, all children wore kimonos.
 This rite celebrated five-year-old boy’s crossing into adulthood.